Js-Brecht/gatsby-plugin-ts-config/docs/PROPERTY-BAG.md

   includePlugins<
     // Defines a loosely typed plugin array IGatsbyPluginDef,
-    IPropBag
+    // Defines the property bag received by the callback function IPropBag
   >([ /** some plugins */ ], ({ projectRoot }, { test }) => {
     console.log(test); // some string